Meaning and definition of target costing

 The strategic cost management tool “target costing” incorporates customer-centric pricing principles instead of traditional firm-oriented pricing.

 A target cost is a basis for establishing and controlling individual costs.
 The objective of target costs is to provide incentives to lower costs and increase the quantity of output in the same unit of time.

 CIMA defines target cost as “a product cost estimate derived from a competitive market price.”

-Target Costing is a disciplined process that uses data and information in a logical series of steps to determine and achieve a target cost for the product.
-Also, the price and cost are for specified product functionally, which determined from understanding the needs of the customer (benefits) with a viable market price that achieves the company’s profitability goals.
+Target costing is a systematic procedure that employs data and information in a logical sequence of actions to establish and attain a product’s target cost.
+Additionally, the price and cost are set functionally for the stated product, which is determined by balancing the customer’s wants (benefits) with a market price that satisfies the company’s profitability goals.

-Once the target selling price is established, the next step is to determine the target volume and target profit.
-After all these factors have been sorted out, the target cost for the good or service is established.
-In the case of production, a production design is determined in accordance with the target cost.
+After establishing the target selling price, the following stage establishes the target volume and profit.
+After resolving all of these issues, the target price for the good or service is defined.
+In the case of production, a design is chosen based on the goal cost.

-Target costing is considered price-lead costing in that target costs are established by determining the competitive market cost and subtracting from this the target profit or required profit margin.
-This approach is also considered customer-driven and design centered and a greater attention is provided to features and timeliness that customers are expecting from a good or service at a given market price.
+Target costing is similar to price-lead costing in that target costs are established by computing the competitive market cost and subtracting the target profit or needed profit margin from it.
+Additionally, this strategy is regarded as customer-driven and design-driven, with a larger emphasis on the features and timeliness that customers need from an item or service at a specific market price.

 Target costing is a management technique that is used to provide a measure of cost control.
 It involves monitoring costs as a measure of the output provided and a function of time spent on the job.
 One important element of target costing that measures output is the “target output”, or product that is desired to be produced.
 It is normally an established “level” of output by which management plans to measure the company’s performance.